RedPitaya/Documentation/appsFeatures/command_line_tools/com_line_tool.rst

     Command line utilities must not be used in parallel with a WEB application.

     For correct operation of the acquire tool, it is mandatory that the correct FPGA image is loaded.
-Please note, the some application can change the FPGA image loaded.
+Please note that some applications can change the FPGA image loaded.
-    To load the FPGA image open a terminal on the Red Pitaya and execute the following command:
+    To load the FPGA image, open a terminal on the Red Pitaya and execute the following command:

     .. code-block:: shell-session